 Yoga Teacher Training

-Doing a yoga teacher training course (YTTC) is a fantastic way to get better at yoga.
+Doing your yoga teacher training course (YTTC) is a fantastic way to get better at yoga.
 You will learn more about the practice and the mechanisms of each asana (pose).
 At the same time you’ll deepen your practice.
 Completing a YTTC doesn’t mean you have to be a yoga teacher.
 Many people take the course just to learn more about the practice so that they themselves can improve their skills and bring yoga into their home.

 Many studios have large classes, so teachers don’t have the time to explain each pose, or how to properly avoid injuries.
 You also won’t get all the verbiage on what the benefits are.
 By taking a yoga teacher training course, you will learn these things, which will result in an improvement of your yoga practice.
 Plus, you can then do yoga in your home, which offers more convenience and the likelihood that you’ll practice more often.
 You will also learn more about the mental aspects of yoga, and the connection of your body and your mind.
 This will then allow you to deepen your practice, so you will get better at yoga.